 19th century to the early 20th

 From the late 19th-century to the early 20th-century, the Kingdom of Italy rapidly grew.
 This growth left Southern Italy mostly impoverished and excluded from manufacturing.
 Despite being a victor in World War I, Italy later entered a period of economic crisis.
 This turmoil led to the start of a fascist dictatorship in 1922.
-Participation in World War II on the German side ended in military defeat, economic destruction, and Italian civil war.
+Participation in World War II on the German side ended in military defeat, economic destruction, and the Italian civil war.

-Following the liberation of Italy and the rise of the Resistance, the country abolished the monarchy and reinstated democracy.
+Following Italy’s liberation and the rise of the Resistance, the country abolished the monarchy and reinstated democracy.
 The nation enjoyed a prolonged economic boom despite periods of social turmoil.
 Italy has an advanced economy.
 It has a very high level of human development and is among the top countries for life expectancy.
 As a reflection of its fabulous cultural wealth, Italy is home to 55 spectacular World Heritage Sites.